awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 1. To use the federated user, refresh your query editor v2 page after the changes have propagated\.

-You can similarly add principal tags to IAM users\.

 **Setup your identity provider \(IdP\) to pass principal tags**
 The procedure to set up tags using an identity provider \(IdP\) varies by IdP\.
 See your IdP documentation for instructions on how to pass user and group information to SAML attributes\.
-When configured correctly, the following attributes appear in your SAML response which is used by the AWS Security Token Service to populate in the principal tags for `RedshiftDbUser` and `RedshiftDbGroups`\.
+When configured correctly, the following attributes appear in your SAML response that is used by the AWS Security Token Service to populate in the principal tags for `RedshiftDbUser` and `RedshiftDbGroups`\.

 ```
 <Attribute Name="https://aws.amazon.com/SAML/Attributes/PrincipalTag:RedshiftDbUser">